 - Agents receive all the information they need right away, which decreases waste, time to response and time to resolution.

-So let’s just get you started on the configuration of your Jira Service Desk by following these 5 easy steps:
+So let’s just get you started on the configuration of your Jira Service Management by following these 5 easy steps:

 Step 1: Create Specific Request Types

 Make it easy for your users to specify what they need your help with.
 By adding specific request types, support agents will be able to tackle issues more efficiently and resolve them quicker.
 This is because specific request types means requests can be prioritised, validated and assigned quickly and efficiently.
 Aside from that (and we will elaborate on this in the next step) you can request information from customers that relate to a specific type of request.

 We recommend avoiding request types that are too broad or too vague, or that simply state “incident” or “service request”.
 If you do want to add general types however, make sure to place them lower in the list.

 Linking specific questions to each type of request will give support agents the information they need to help customers as well and as efficiently as possible.In the case of an incident for example, you might want to have the following information: